Jen Lee (sledge hockey)

-Jen Lee (born July 26, 1986) is an American ice sled hockey player.
-He was a member of the United States national team that won gold at the 2014, 2018 and 2022 Winter Paralympics.
+Jen Lee (born July 26, 1986) is a Taiwanese-American ice sled hockey player.
+He was a member of the United States national team that won gold at the 2014, 2018, 2022 and 2026 Winter Paralympics.

 Career

 Lee served as the backup goaltender for the United States, behind starter Steve Cash, at the 2014 and 2018 Winter Paralympics.
 After the retirement of Cash, Lee was named the starting goaltender for the United States at the 2022 Winter Paralympics.
 During the 2022 Paralympics, he had three shutouts in his first Paralympics as the starting goaltender.
 He did not allow a goal in any of his four starts, stopping all 33 shots faced.

+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Paralympics.
+He won a gold medal, Team USA's fifth consecutive gold medal in Para ice hockey at the Winter Paralympics.

 Personal life

 Lee had his left leg amputated above the knee after injuring it in a motorcycle accident in 2009.
 He served in the United States Army as an aircraft mechanic.
+Lee graduated from the University of Texas at Austin with a degree from the College of Education’s Sport Management program.